 When children are old enough and large enough for the vehicle seat belt to fit them correctly, they should always use lap and shoulder seat belts for the best protection.
 All children younger than 13 years should ride in the back seat.

-Car safety seats may be installed with either the vehicle's seat belt or LATCH (lower anchors and tethers for children) system.
+Car safety seats may be installed with either the vehicle’s seat belt or its LATCH (lower anchors and tethers for children) system.
 LATCH is an attachment system for car safety seats.
 Lower anchors can be used instead of the seat belt to install the seat, and many parents find them easier to use in some cars.
-The top tether improves safety provided by the seat and is important to use for all forward-facing seats, even those installed using the vehicle seat belt.
+The top tether improves safety provided by the seat and is important to use for all forward-facing seats, even those installed by using the vehicle seat belt.
 Although the seat belt and LATCH systems are equally safe, so caregivers should use one or the other, whichever works best for them, for their car safety seat, and their vehicle.
-In general, caergivers should only use 1 of the 2 options unless the car safety seat and vehicle manufacturer say it is OK to use 2 systems at the same time.
+In general, caergivers should only use 1 of the 2 options unless the car safety seat and vehicle manufacturers say it is OK to use 2 systems at the same time.